-You’ve saved up, planned an itinerary, and you’re ready to take off on a round-the-world journey or months of backpacking.
+You’ve saved up, planned an itinerary, and you’re ready to take off on a round-the-world journey or months of extended travel backpacking.
 Great!

 Most people I’ve met who are backpacking around the world end up adjusting reasonably well, but a fairly large segment struggles, especially in the first month or two.
 The ones who have it worst are the ones who leave London and land in the chaos of India with fresh shiny backpacks, ready to be scammed.
 It’s not fun getting ripped off badly within 24 hours of arrival.

-Here are some novel things to do before you take off that will get you ready for a trip that is planned for months, a year, or more.
+Here are some novel things to do before you take off that will get you ready for an extended travel trip that is planned for months, a year, or more.
 Try these and you’ll have that worldy-wise, grizzled seen-it-all look about you from the start instead of the deer caught in headlights look.

 1) Wear the same two outfits for a week.
 The wardrobe you have stuffed into a backpack will be limited.
 Get used to it.